mikful/mike-blog/_posts/2020-06-05-Udacity-Capstone-Part-1-Definition-and-Data.md

 **Mel-Spectrograms**

 This signal processing stage will involve trimming (to ensure uniform duration) in order be converted to uniform length log-mel-spectrogram representations of the audio.
-A log-mel-spectrogram is a spectrogram representation of the audio i.e. a frequency-domain representation based on the Fourier Transform, with x-axis = time, y axis = frequency and colour depth/pixel value = relative sound intensity, which has been has been converted to the Mel scale on the y-axis by a non-linear transform in order to be more representative of the highly non-linear magnitude and frequency sensitivities of the human ear[^11].
+A log-mel-spectrogram is a spectrogram representation of the audio i.e. a frequency-domain representation based on the Fourier Transform (x-axis = time, y axis = frequency and colour depth/pixel value = relative sound intensity) which has been converted to the Mel scale on the y-axis by a non-linear transform in order to be more representative of the highly non-linear magnitude and frequency sensitivities of the human hearing[^11].
 The chosen settings will be discussed and shown further in the Data Preprocessing section.

 <p>&nbsp;</p>
 ![Waveform to Mel spectrogram]({{ site.baseurl }}/images/udacity-capstone-series/wav-melspec-conversion.jpg)